Basics

 Here, instead of generating new data, researchers examine existing documents or content.
 This can range from studying historical records and newspapers to analyzing media content or literature.

 Analyzing existing content offers the advantage of accessibility and can provide insights over longer time frames.
-However, the reliability and relevance of the content are paramount, and researchers must approach this method with a discerning eye.
+However, the reliability and relevance of the content are necessary qualities in descriptive research, and researchers must approach this method with a discerning eye.

 Document analysis helps researchers collect descriptive data from existing sources.
 Photo by Van Tay Media.